NaokiHori/Pendulum/docs/source/discrete/time_marcher.rst

 Time marcher
 ############

-I adopt the classical Crank-Nicolson scheme to discretise the evolution of the generalised positions:
+We adopt the classical Crank-Nicolson scheme to discretize the evolution of the generalized positions:

 .. math::